Kaspersky Password Manager Full Review: Complete Peace of Mind

 Kaspersky Password Manager is easy to use.
 You'll start by selecting a master password for your account, just as with other password managers.
 You'll also need to register and confirm an email account if you wish to use the service on multiple devices.

 The first time you use Kaspersky, it will prompt you to install the browser extensions that you would like to use the tool on to save and autofill your passwords.

 Kaspersky password manager receives your data and saves them on your device.
-If you wish to sync and transfer this data to a different device, it encrypts and sends the data to cloud storage and then to the other device to connects you with your account.
+If you wish to sync and transfer this data to a different device, it encrypts and sends the data to cloud storage and the other device to connect you with your account.

 To sync your data across devices, follow the below steps: